hongybun/legion-pro-7-audio-fix/README.md

 ### Specs of computer used for this guide:

 Lenovo Legion Pro 7 16IAX10H laptop with Intel Ultra 9 275HX, NVIDIA 5080 Max-Q, 32GB RAM, and 1TB NVMe SSD running Ubuntu 24.04 LTS.
-If Secure Boot is required, additional signing steps will be required (included at the end of the guide).
+If Secure Boot is required, additional signing steps will be required that are out of the scope of this guide.

 ## Setup and dependencies